-Withdrawing Learners
+Withdrawing and Accounting for Learners

-Where a learner who has been registered is no longer continuing, should you wish to withdraw a learner, Open Awards must be informed of this via the Secure Portal.
+At the end of a course run all learners must be accounted for within 12 weeks of the course run end date.
+This is via either entering achievement or withdrawing the learner.
+Where a learner who has been registered is no longer continuing, should you wish to withdraw a learner, Open Awards must be informed of this via the Portal.
 Please refer to our Secure Portal Guidance for this.